Getting a Bike

 There is no set charge for this service but we appreciate donations from those in work.
 Unless it’s for a single day ride with Lewisham Cyclists, we’ll normally need to ask you for a refundable deposit of £50 and two forms of ID, one of which should show your address.

-Lewisham Council hire bike scheme
+Lewisham Council cycle loan scheme

 If you plan to buy a bike there is a lot of helpful advice and information on the subject.
 LCC’s pages on types of bike available and other useful advice for beginning to ride are highly recommended.